While you probably don’t want to meet a jellyfish while swimming in the ocean, they really are some pretty amazing creatures!

 Directions

-Paint a small section on the bottom of the paper plate in a lighter shade of the main jellyfish color.
+First, encourage your child to paint a small section on the bottom of the paper plate in a lighter shade of the main jellyfish color.
 Paint the rest of the paper plate in a darker shade.
-Let it dry completely before moving on.

-Flip the 2 pieces over and slightly overlap the lower body part onto the bottom of the main body part.
-Use tape or glue to secure the two pieces together.
+Next, trace the two jellyfish body parts on the upper and lower part of the paper plate, then carefully cut them out.
+Now, flip the two body pieces over and slightly overlap the lower body part onto the bottom of the main body part.
+Use tape or glue to secure the two pieces together,

-Next, glue the cheeks on the outside of each eye.
-Use the black marker to draw a smile on the jellyfish just below the eyes.
+Now, guide your child to attach the cheeks on the outside of each eye.
+Use a black marker to draw a friendly smile just below the eyes,

-Flip the jellyfish over to the back, then arrange the tentacles in the way you want.
-Once you get them in place, use tape to secure them to the back.
+Finally, flip the jellyfish over to the back, then arrange the tentacles in the way you want.
+Once you’re happy with their placement, use tape to secure them to the back.

 The Snail and the Whale– Julia Donaldson, author of the famous book The Gruffalo, brings kids another fun book about an unlikely set of friends.
 Snail and Whale have lots of fun together in this colorful book!